tytydraco/yessleep/out/When_I_was_a_little_boy_I_befriended_a_frog_who_lived_at_the_bottom_of_the_garden.md

 He gently tapped on my hand.
 "I know, little one.
 But I can help you."

-I made to kneel and Solomon leapt from my hand.
+I got up to kneel and Solomon leapt from my hand.
 By that point I wasn't only shivering from fear, but cold.
 The rain wasn't letting up.

 "How?"
 I asked.